 Judges are allowed a wide array of dispositions in adjudicated cases by Code.
 Probation supervision is a common outcome, and probation is often ordered along with other requirements such as performing community service or paying financial restitution.
 In addition, probation is ordered along with more restrictive requirements such as entering a residential program or undergoing counseling.
 Probation is a major resource to the Family Court and the juvenile justice system.
 If your child is charged with a serious offense or has a history of juvenile delinquency, the Judge may also sentence your child to a period of incarceration in a state run juvenile detention facility.

 If your child or loved one has been charged with an act of delinquency, our criminal attorneys may be able to possibly assist him or her.
-To schedule a free consultation with one of our criminal lawyers, you can reach us at (732) 651-9999 for our Middlesex County office or (908) 322-7000 for our Union County location.
+To schedule a free consultation with one of our criminal lawyers, contact our office or fill out our online form.
 We are available 24 hours a day.